JorjaFox/website/_posts-old-blog/2012-04-24-csi-12x22-homecoming-press-release.md

 Guest Stars Include Peri Gilpin (“Frasier”) as D.B.
 Russell’s wife, Barbara, Enrique Murciano (“Without a Trace”) as Detective Carlos Moreno, Conor O’Farrell (“Justified”) Reprising His Role as Former Undersheriff Jeffrey McKeen and Jaclyn Smith (Charlie’s Angels) as Hodges’ Mother, Olivia.</blockquote>
 <img class="alignleft size-medium wp-image-4543" title="Homecoming" src="//static.jorjafox.net/wordpress/2012/04/homecoming-230x153.jpg" alt="" width="230" height="153" />Credit: <a href="http://www.cbspressexpress.com/cbs-entertainment/releases/view?id=31515">CBS Press Express</a>

 Can you believe it's already the season finale?
 I know it's been over so fast.
-Jorja <em>will</em> be in this episode, though.
+Jorja _will_ be in this episode, though.

-If you want to have a laugh, Peri Gilpin was Roz on <em>Fraiser</em> which was a spin off of <em>Cheers</em> which stared ...
+If you want to have a laugh, Peri Gilpin was Roz on _Fraiser_ which was a spin off of _Cheers_ which stared ...
 Ted Danson.
 Everything is related.